metomi/rose/sphinx/user-guide/configuration.rst

 ``mode``
   Root level setting.
 Specify the name of a builtin application, instead of running a command specified in the ``[command]`` section.
-See also Running Tasks > rose task-run > Built-in Applications Selection

 ..
-TODO - create internal link to section on above line
+TODO - See also Running
+   Tasks > rose task-run > Built-in Applications Selection

 ``[command]``
   Specify the command(s) to run.
 The default key can be used to define the